 Take A Bath Before Sleep

-A warm bath prior to sleep is a trigger of releasing pain-fighting endorphins and also keeps relaxing your muscles that lie around the sciatic nerve roots.
-Here one point should keep in mind as you should keep the water warm not so hot.
-If you shower with hot water, it will elevate your body temperature that eventually creates a problem in sleeping.
+A warm bath prior to sleep is a trigger for releasing pain-fighting endorphins and also keeps relaxing your muscles that lie around the sciatic nerve roots.
+Here is one point should keep in mind as you should keep the water warm not so hot.
+If you shower with hot water, it will elevate your body temperature which eventually creates a problem in sleeping.

 Make Sure That Your Mattress Is Not Too Soft And Too Firm